 The Benefits of Dropshipping Products

-But eCommerce hasn’t been easy to get into.
-This has largely been due to the significant starting capital needed to establish an inventory and build infrastructure.
-As if on cue, dropshipping emerged, and offered a practical shortcut to eCommerce success.
+While ecommerce hasn’t always been easy to get into — largely been due to the significant starting capital needed to establish an inventory and build infrastructure, as if on cue, dropshipping emerged, and offered a practical shortcut to ecommerce success.

 Dropshipping lets you focus on the customer-facing aspects of the online retail experience by deferring the more difficult aspects — like inventory management and order fulfillment — to your partners.